mahedee/articles/ai/start_with_Rasa.md

-# Rasa and chatbots
+# How to develop a chatbot using Rasa

  ![IMAGE](../img/rasa_logo.png "Rasa")

 Rasa is an open source maching learning platform for building contextual AI assistants and chatbots in text and voice.
 It is one of most popular framework for building chatbots.
-Let's start with installing Rasa, here I'm sharing the problems I faced while installing Rasa.
+Let's start with installing Rasa, here I'm sharing the how to install Rasa and the problems I faced while installing Rasa.

 ## Install Rasa